+Performance-Based Shares.
 In January 2023, the Company issued a total of 40,541 performance-based shares to the Company's CEO under the terms of his employment agreement.
+In the second quarter of 2023, an additional total of 79,815 performance-based shares were issued to four other Company executives.
 The vesting for these performance-based shares is based on the compounded annual growth rate of the Company's Adjusted EBITDA and Free Cash Flow Per Share, as defined, for the three-year periods ending December 31, 2023, December 31, 2024, and December 31, 2025.
 For the 2023 period, one-sixth of such performance-based shares will vest on the anniversary date of the award if the Company's annual Adjusted EBITDA for 2023 reflects at least 10% per annum growth since 2020, and one-sixth of such performance-based shares will vest on the anniversary date if the Company's annual Free Cash Flow Per Share for 2023 reflects at least 12% per annum growth since 2020.
 Vesting of the performance-based shares is similar for the 2024 and 2025 periods.